Also available in: Español

 - Finally, get your voucher for your free treats at Café Marlette plus a 15% discount coupon for your next purchase!

 Don’t forget that LE BHV MARAIS also offers tax refunds for purchases over 175€ and from July 12, 2019, they’ll also offer clients a free guided tour of Le Marais.
 To introduce their newest café Petit Plisson, clients also have a chance to enjoy a gourmet coffee there after spending 75€.
-You can avail of these exciting offers when you download our new INSIDR Passport!
+You can avail of these exciting offers when you download your shopping voucher!

 - Address: 52 Rue de Rivoli, 75004 Paris